Test Scenarios for Measuring MST of the Engine

 One SQL Server for the master MessageBox database and the non-MessageBox databases.
 Equipped with eight 2GHz processors and 4 GB of RAM.
 This server is connected to a fast SAN disk subsystem via fiber.
 Message publication is disabled.

-Load driver client machine.
+Load driver client computer.
 Equipped with dual 3GHz processors and 2GB of RAM.
 This server was used to generate the load for testing the BizTalk system.

-The topology used for the load tests is illustrated below.
+The topology used for the load tests is presented in the following illustration.

 Topology used for load tests

-The BizTalk File adapter is configured to monitor the file shares and publish the messages into the MessageBox.
+The BizTalk File adapter is configured to monitor the file shares and publish the messages into the MessageBox database.
 A simple orchestration that contains only a receive shape and a send shape subscribes to the published message.
-Messages that are published back into the MessageBox by the orchestration are picked up by a file send port and sent to a common share, defined on the SAN.
-Files arriving on the output SAN share are immediately deleted in order to avoid file buildup on that share during long test runs.
+Messages that are published back into the MessageBox database by the orchestration are picked up by a file send port and sent to a common share, defined on the SAN.
+Files arriving on the output SAN share are immediately deleted to avoid file buildup on that share during long test runs.

 Four hosts were defined for the scenario, one each for the receive location, the orchestrations, the send port, and for tracking.
 For the purposes of observing engine backlog behavior, tracking is completely turned off during the test runs.
 Tracking is only enabled for pipelines and orchestrations by default so tracking was explicitly turned off in the BizTalk Administrator for the orchestration and pipeline that was used.

 A simple schema was used and the instance files used for the test were all 10KB in size.
-The XMLReceive pipeline was used for inbound documents and no mapping components or outbound components were used in order to keep the test scenario simple and focus observations on the behavior of the MessageBox.
+The XMLReceive pipeline was used for inbound documents and no mapping components or outbound components were used to keep the test scenario simple and focus observations on the behavior of the MessageBox database.

 The parameters measured in this test are as follows: